 Two, many climbing gyms have noticed a spike in accidents when they re-opened.
 Since most of you have not been climbing for months, it is important for us to make sure everyone is climbing and bouldering safely.

 In order to reduce the risk of Covid-19 infection from another climber and encourage social distancing, we are encouraging people who live together (as a couple or family) to climb together.
-In Family or Couple memberships climbing partners have to be mixed and from the same household as the climber.
+In Family or Couple memberships climbing partners have to be from the same household as the climber.

 Mountain Extreme is testing a liquid-chalk-only policy for the foreseeable future.
 Our understanding of how COVID-19 spreads is constantly evolving, but airborne transmission is believed to be the primary way the virus is spread.
 By eliminating loose chalk, we are trying to limit airborne dust.
 This reduces the particles in the air, which reduces irritants to the eyes and airways and for many climbers will lessen the need to touch our eyes and faces.
 In other gyms that have implemented this, the difference in air quality appears to be significant.
 We are also offering the world's first Hygienic Chalk which contains the concentration of ethanol (80%) recommended by the WHO, CDC, and FDA for Alcohol-Based Hand Sanitizer Products.
 Its available in the shop right now, go and grab some!

 As parents we take the health of children very seriously.
 We have limited kids classes to ensure social distancing is strictly enforced as well as hand sanitizing after every climb.